The Trust is overseen by a Board of directors who give up their time on a voluntary basis.

 Caron has lived in Stirling since 1999 and joined the SCHT Board in 2013 to further her keen interest in the conservation of the city’s historic buildings and landscapes to enhance the vitality, prosperity and economic environment for the wider community.
-Caron has been SCHT’s Company Secretary since 2014 and is also a member of the King Street Finance Initiative Sub-committee.
+Caron has been SCHT’s Company Secretary since 2014.

 Living in Stirling and inspired by the work of the Trust, Gordon joined our Board in 2013 bringing his professional knowledge and keen interest in the conservation of the City’s built heritage.

 Gordon is a member of our Traditional Buildings Health Check Steering Group to which he provides invaluable professional advice and guidance.

 In addition to these skills, Andy brings his enthusiasm for and involvement in many local groups to the SCHT Board.
 He is a member of the Stirling Local History Society and, through this involvement, has co-written a published leaflet on the local architect John Allan, conducted walking tours on the architecture of Stirling and spoken at many local events.
 Andy is Deacon of the Incorporation of Hammermen of Stirling – one of the seven Incorporated Trades in the City, and is also a member and past President of the Rotary Club of Carse of Stirling and a member of the Guildry of Stirling.
 All of these organisations promote local traditions and Andy has taken a key role in the revival of the Walking of the Marches in Stirling.